michaelcarterhere/netsandnodes/content/pages/blog/post-one.md

 ---
 type: PostLayout
-title: How I started a startup 🚀
+title: Severance, Foucault, and the Quiet Power of Resistance at Work
 colors: colors-a
-date: '2021-06-28'
+date: '2025-06-03'
 author: content/data/team/michael-carter.json
 excerpt: >-
-  More context that may or may not be helpful
+  “The subject is either divided inside himself or divided from others.” – Michel Foucault, The Subject and Power
 featuredImage:
   type: ImageBlock
-  url: /images/featured-Image1.jpg
+  url: /images/20250603 Foucault-Severance-thumb2.png
   altText: Post thumbnail image
 media:
-  url: /images/post-2.jpg
+  url: /images/20250603 FoucaultSeverance.png
   altText: altText of the image
   caption: Caption of the image
   elementId: ''